The muted frenzy in the courtroom when Donald Trump was convicted of felonies in New York

 That noise rang out twice Wednesday afternoon, when the jurors requested a read-back of testimony and the judge's instructions.

-Thursday began with the judge re-reading his part of their request.
-Two court reporters then performed the transcripts for the jury – one in a flat monotone and thick New York accent, the other animatedly reading her lines — playing the parts of David Pecker and Michael Cohen, among others.
+Thursday began with Merchan re-reading his part of their request.
+Two court reporters then performed the testimony for the jury – one in a flat monotone and thick New York accent, the other animatedly reading her lines — playing the parts of David Pecker and Michael Cohen, among others.
 Then the jury of seven men and five women went back to deliberate.

 The rest of the day was filled with radio silence.
 No bells, no notes.